in the Enterprise

 is needed to understand document context

-As companies continually seek to automate as many processes as they can, they hit a wall when it comes to unstructured data processing of content, such as long form financial documents, claims forms, contracts and emails.
-The reason is simple: by its very nature, unstructured content varies dramatically from one document to the next.
+As companies continually seek to automate as many processes as they can, they hit a wall when it comes to unstructured data processing of data, such as long form financial documents, claims forms, contracts and emails.
+The reason is simple: by its very nature, unstructured data varies dramatically from one document to the next.

 Historically companies dealt with unstructured document processing by using the only means at their disposal: having humans read the documents, find relevant information and manually enter it into the desired destination system.
 Such a process is inherently unscalable and error-prone, as humans tend to get tired and bored.

-More recently, companies have tried to use rule-based approaches such as OCR Templating and/or Robotic Process Automation to automate the processing of documents This is often met with little to no success because these templates are too brittle to handle the variation inherent in unstructured content.
-Intelligent process automation software, on the other hand, offers a viable solution in many cases.
+More recently, companies have tried to use rule-based approaches such as OCR Templating and/or Robotic Process Automation to automate the processing of documents This is often met with little to no success because these templates are too brittle to handle the variation inherent in unstructured data.
+Intelligent document processing automation software, on the other hand, offers a viable solution in many cases.

 This guide will explain the various approaches for dealing with unstructured document processing and how to process unstructured data so you can make an informed decision on which will work best for you.

-Among the first tools you’re likely to encounter while researching solutions for automating processes involving unstructured content is optical character recognition, or OCR.
+Among the first tools you’re likely to encounter while researching solutions for automating processes involving unstructured data is optical character recognition, or OCR.